vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 three years; HV II.
 856 ( from Bhav.
 U.).
 Sauranakta-vrata-This is a vāravrata; Sun deity; to be per

-formed on Sunday with Hasta nakṣatra; honour brāhmanas on it; performer is freed from diseases ; HV II.
+formed on Sunday with Hasta nakṣatra; honour brāhmaṇas on it; performer is freed from diseases ; HV II.
 521 (from

 Nrsimhapurāṇa ).
 Sauravrata—This is Mat.
 101. 63 ( a ṣaṣṭivrata ) which occurs in